Failings in the UK’s rail services have prompted the Williams review, but with £14 billion worth of investment planned, are improvements on the way?

 “Productivity and wellbeing are increasingly seen as KPIs for travel programmes – as is the traveller experience.
 So a good working and resting environment, including wifi, quality food, power points and seat comfort, are areas to focus on.”

-Lance Goodson, managing director of Uniglobe Carter Travel, is a small rail TMC – but he has strong views on the quality of the rail experience.
+Lance Goodson, managing director of Uniglobe Carter Travel, is a small rail Travel Management Company: An agency which manages business travel for a company. – but he has strong views on the quality of the rail experience.

 “On all of my recent intercity rail journeys in first class I have been heavily delayed leading to missed meetings.
 There were platform changes at the last minute without adequate warning, causing me to miss the train,” he says.
-“I have also had poor wifi connections, as well as sitting in a filthy environment with no mains power.
+“I have also had poor Wireless free internet access connections, as well as sitting in a filthy environment with no mains power.

 “We need to create true competition on the same route and have more high-speed lines,” he adds.
 “Also I would prefer we have all major infrastructure owned and operated by UK companies, not offshoots of German or French railways.”